-- The total length of all legs should not exceed the maximum allowed length, according to the section of the cable used, - Total resistance from the control panel connectors to the end of every junction should not exceed $100\Omega$ .
+- The total length of all legs should not exceed the maximum allowed length, according to the section of the cable used, - Total resistance from the control panel connectors to the end of every junction should not exceed 100Ω.

-7.7.5 Closed loop configuration
+7.9.5 Closed loop configuration (Any order of connection)

-Below an example of closed loop configuration.
+Below an example of closed loop configuration (Class A style 6 configuration).